-Jefferson is currently comprised of approximately 1,601 acres (648 hectares) under nine leases acquired from private landowners, who own the surface and sub-surface mineral rights.
-The Company has the right to acquire a 100% interest in these leases by purchasing the underlying property.
-The nine leases range in expiration from 2024 to 2031.
-During 2023, three leases were relinquished.
-As of the date of the MD&A, the total annual lease payments for 2023 are US \$178,970.
+The Jefferson Gold Project ("Jefferson" or the "Jefferson Project") is adjacent to the Brewer Project and has been reduced to one exploration-stage gold prospective property, encompassing approximately 44 acres (18 hectares), that is leased from a private landowner, who owns the surface and sub-surface mineral rights.
+The lease expires in September 2025.
+The Company has the right to acquire a 100% interest in the lease by purchasing the underlying property.
 In addition, the Company has secured a right of first refusal to purchase, lease or explore/mine an additional property, which encompasses approximately 52 acres (21 hectares).